nmmmnu/HM4/commands.md

 Gets [number] keys after [key] from the server, but returns only keys that matching the prefix. if the [number] is under 10, then 10 keys are returned. if the [number] is over 1000, then 100 keys are returned.

+> Blobs as values are supported, if your client support them.

 __Example__: